Tremus/ghost_docs/docs.md

 - Random - Controls the chance for new random values to be created at the interval set by the Rate parameter.
 With Random set to 0%, no new values will be produced and the RAND mod will freeze its state.
 With Random set to 100%, new values are always produced
 - Steps - Controls range of possible random values

+## M1-M4 - Macros

+Macros can be used to control multiple parameters using a rotary knob.

+To modulate a parameter using a macro, simply left click and drag on the label "M1" or crosshair icon and drop it on the parameter of choice.

+You can add your own custom label to macros by using a single left click on the label or crosshair icon.

 ## KEY - Keytracking

 Keytracking will offset a paramters value relative to the MIDI key that is being pressed.
 MIDI keys have corresponding note numbers that range from 0-127, with Middle C usually being number 60 (~47%).
 These values can be remapped using the X/Y grid